-The oscilloscope's internal file system, under "\User Files", consists of 10 locations for oscilloscope setup files, and four locations for mask files.
+The oscilloscope's internal file system, under "\User Files", consists of 10 locations for oscilloscope setup files, four locations for mask files, and four locations for waveform generator arbitrary waveform files.

 To use the File Explorer:

 - 1 Press [Utility] > File Explorer. - 2 In the File Explorer Menu, press the softkey in the first position and use the Entry knob to navigate.